B5G-OPEN/countminsketch_P4telemetry/README.md

-%This repository contains the code for the theoretical examples of our paper:
+This repository contains the code for the theoretical examples of our paper:

-%JA Hernandez, D Scano, F Cugini, G Martínez, O Gonzalez de Dios: "On dimensioning Count-Min sketches for telemetry and resource assignment in multiband networks", presented in EuCNC 2023.
+JA Hernandez, D Scano, F Cugini, G Martínez, N. Koneva, A. Sanchez-Macian, O Gonzalez de Dios: "Count-Min sketches for Telemetry: analysis of performance in P4 implementation", submitted to ONDM 2024.